 - Drawing on our knowledge of past similar cases to estimate an appropriate amount

-- Knowing how to talk to insurance adjusters, judges and juries
+- Knowing how to talk to insurance adjusters, judges, and juries

-Can I file a claim for emotional distress?
+Can I File a Claim for Emotional Distress?

-Yes.
-Emotional trauma, distress or anxiety all fall under a legal term known as “mental anguish,” and it’s part of pain and suffering.
-This refers to the very real, but often intangible effects that an injury can have on your happiness, personality and sense of security.
+Emotional trauma, distress, or anxiety all fall under a legal term known as “mental anguish,” and it’s part of pain and suffering.
+This refers to the very real but often intangible effects of an injury on your happiness, personality, and sense of security.

-They will accuse you of claiming mental anguish only to get more money.
-But this isn’t true—you can demonstrate that you really do suffer from mental anguish, and if the injury caused or contributed to it, it’s a valid claim.
+- Insurance adjusters are often skeptical: They will accuse you of claiming mental anguish only to get more money, but this isn’t true.
+You can demonstrate that you do suffer from mental distress, and if the injury caused or contributed to it, the claim is valid.